-(5) Protect Indoor Air Quality During Construction
+(7) Indoor Air Quality During Construction

-Follow the recommended approach of the Sheet Metal and Air Conditioning Contractor's National Association Indoor Air Quality Guidelines for Occupied Buildings under Construction.
-After construction and prior to occupancy, conduct a minimum 72-hour flush-out with maximum outdoor air consistent with achieving relative humidity no greater than 60 percent.
-After occupancy, continue flush-out as necessary to minimize exposure to contaminants from new building materials.
+Option 1 - Follow the recommended approach for the Sheet Metal and Air Conditioning Contractor's National Association (SMACNA) Indoor Air Quality Guidelines for Occupied Buildings under Construction.
+After construction and prior to occupancy, conduct a minimum 72-hour flush out with maximum outdoor air consistent with maximum outdoor air consistent with achieving relative humidity no greater than 60 percent.
+After occupancy, continue to flush-out as necessary to minimize exposure to contaminants from new building materials.